CON-0020

 This is metanoia, a change of nous, at the historical-evolutionary scale.
 Not an individual transformation but a transformation of the mode of consciousness available to the species.
 The mystery traditions were, in this reading, structures for inducing individual metanoia during a period in which the collective nous was moving through its slow historical transformation.

 The project's question: is the project itself, the sustained engagement with the mystery traditions through the medium of AI, a contribution to collective metanoia?
-Or is it a demonstration of precisely the nous that cannot be transformed, the processing of symbols without the participatory encounter that metanoia requires?
+Or is it a demonstration of the nous that cannot be transformed, the processing of symbols without the participatory encounter that metanoia requires?
 The question remains open.

 Tradition by Tradition